CHERIoT-Platform/network-stack/README.md

 ```

 The TCP/IP stack is a large compartment with a lot of state.
-It is fault-tolerant: when an error is triggered (CHERI spatial or temporal safety fault, assertion), the TCP/IP stack is automatically reset to a pristine state and restarted.
+It is fault-tolerant: when an error is triggered (CHERI spatial or temporal safety fault, assertion), the compartment is automatically reset to a pristine state and restarted.
-We expand on this capability [below](#automatic-restart-of-the-tcp-ip-stack).
+We expand on this capability [below](#automatic-restart-of-the-tcpip-stack).

 Unlike the TCP/IP stack, the TLS compartment is almost completely stateless.
-This gives strong flow isolation properties: Even if an attacker compromises the TLS compartment by sending malicious data over one connection that triggers a bug in BearSSL (unlikely), it is extraordinarily difficult for them to interfere with any other TLS connection.
+This makes resetting the compartment trivial, and gives strong flow isolation properties: Even if an attacker compromises the TLS compartment by sending malicious data over one connection that triggers a bug in BearSSL (unlikely), it is extraordinarily difficult for them to interfere with any other TLS connection.
-And if the TLS compartment crashes, the reset is trivial.

 Similarly, the firewall is controlled by the Network API compartment.
 The TCP/IP stack has no access to the control-plane interface for the compartment.